Skip to content

 Description:

-This value is the temperature value for this sensor, according to the specification in the technical data sheet.
+Temperature of the sensor according to the technical data sheet.

 8 Relative humidity %RH humidity XXX1 humidity